Kong/kongponents/docs/components/input.md

 - `icon` - slot for icon on the left or right of the input (position can be controlled through [prop](#iconposition))

 :::tip TIP
-Whether you choose to use KIcon Kongponent or your own SVG, the component stylings will adjust the icon size to match the size of the component.
+Whether you choose to use `KIcon` Kongponent or your own SVG, the component's styles will adjust the icon size to match the size of the component.
 :::

 <KInput placeholder="Search" size="small" class="mb-2">